ltrgoddard/thesis/temp.markdown

-Imaginary’, Prynne writes that ‘being a good poet and continuing to meet the self-challenge of not lapsing into mediocrity is continuously difficult, a matter of struggle not easily handled because intrinsically hard to recognize accurately’.[^505] Part of this difficulty—and something that Prynne has striven to do throughout his career—is to acknowledge the intersection of the poetic and the political, even when they appear to be most separate, and especially when the content of the latter is remote from the poet’s own personal experience.[^506]
+Imaginary’, Prynne writes that ‘being a good poet and continuing to meet the self-challenge of not lapsing into mediocrity is continuously difficult, a matter of struggle not easily handled because intrinsically hard to recognize accurately’.[^504] Part of this difficulty—and something that Prynne has striven to do throughout his career—is to acknowledge the intersection of the poetic and the political, even when they appear to be most separate, and especially when the content of the latter is remote from the poet’s own personal experience.

 The poetical is personal and the personal is political.
 As long as literary analysis is restricted to the texts of individual poems and not